Constraining cosmology with machine learning and galaxy clustering: the CAMELS-SAM suite: The new CAMELS-SAM suite

 \subsection{Specifications for the Simulations}

-The backbone of CAMELS-SAM consists of 1,005 N-body simulations of volume (100 $h^{-1}$ cMpc)$^3$ and N=640$^3$ particles, covering the broad cosmological space of $\Omega_{\text{M}}$=[0.1, 0.5] and $\sigma_8$=[0.6,1.0], and containing 100 snapshots between $20 \leq z \leq 0$.
+The backbone of CAMELS-SAM consists of 1,005 N-body simulations of volume (100 $h^{-1}$ cMpc)$^3$ and N=640$^3$ particles, covering the broad cosmological space of $\Omega_{\text{M}}$=[0.1, 0.5] and $\sigma_8$=[0.6,1.0], and containing 100 snapshots between $20 \leq z \leq 0$. $\Omega_{\text{M}}$ and $\sigma_8$ are parameters central and strongly influential for large scale structure \citep{Dodelson2003}, and are among the least well-constrained cosmological parameters.
+For example, constraints on cosmology directly from galaxy clustering constrain the combined $S_8=\sigma_8 \sqrt{\Omega_{\text{M}}/0.3.} \approx 0.78 \pm 0.027$ \citep{Lange2023}, meaning constraints for $\Omega_{\text{M}}$ and $\sigma_8$ are muddled not just by uncertainties in the galaxy-halo connection, but also by degeneracies with each other.

 We generated initial conditions with second order Lagrangian perturbation theory starting at $z=127$, and generated the linear power spectra with CAMB \citep{CAMB}.
 We specified a periodic box of volume (100 $h^{-1}$ cMpc)$^3$ and with N=$640^3$ dark matter particles.
 The N-body portion of CAMELS-SAM was run with a setup of \textsc{Arepo} similar to that which ran Illustris(TNG) (\citealt{AREPOog, Vogelsberger2013, Genel2014}).
 The resulting mass resolutions are between roughly $1-5\times 10^8\ h^{-1}$ M$_{\odot}$, and the gravitational softening length was fixed to 4 comoving kpc until $z=1$, after which it is fixed to a maximum of 2 physical kpc.
-Apart from varying $\Omega_{\text{M}}$ and $\sigma_8$ for our work, we assume a standard flat $\Lambda$CDM cosmology with $\Omega_{\rm b}=0.049$, $h=0.6711$, $n_s=0.9624$, $\sum m_\nu=0.0$ eV, and $w=-1$.
-We stored 100 snapshots between $20 \leq z \leq 0$ in the same spacing as IllustrisTNG\footnote{See the complete list within `Description of Simulations' in the documentation: \url{https://camels-sam.readthedocs.io/en/main/simulations.html}.}.
+Apart from varying $\Omega_{\text{M}}$ and $\sigma_8$ for our work, we assume a standard flat $\Lambda$CDM cosmology with $\Omega_{\rm b}=0.049$ \footnote{Some readers may wonder why $\Omega_{\rm b}$ was not varied in CAMELS or CAMELS-SAM, especially considering how sensitive galaxies are thought to be to the number of baryons in a halo. $\Omega_{\rm b}$ is more strongly constrained by studies of the Cosmic Microwave Background than $\Omega_{\text{M}}$ and $\sigma_8$ constraints.
+As derived in \citet{Planck2018cosmology}: $\Omega_{\rm b}h^2=0.02233 \pm 0.00015$ (0.67\%, dominated by $h$); $\Omega_{\text{M}}=0.3146 \pm 0.0074$ (2.4\%); $\sigma_8=0.8101 \pm 0.0061$ (0.75\%).
+However, the CAMELS team recently created another wing of $L=25\ h^{-1}$ cMpc hydrodynamic simulations that vary $\Omega_{\rm b}$ alongside $\Omega_{\text{M}}$ and $\sigma_8$, to fully account for its effects, using the Astrid model \citep{AstridCAMELS}. } , $h=0.6711$, $n_s=0.9624$, $\sum m_\nu=0.0$ eV, and $w=-1$.
+We stored 100 snapshots between $27 \leq z \leq 0$ in the same spacing as IllustrisTNG\footnote{See the complete list within `Description of Simulations' in the documentation: \url{https://camels-sam.readthedocs.io/en/main/simulations.html}.}.